 Or perhaps he believed that prayers are always answered.

 I wondered if he knew that there were countless that went unanswered,

 Like the time someone asked for peace, another for sanity,

-for love, for kindness, or the time when someone prayed for safe harbour.
+for love, kindness, or when someone prayed for safe harbor.

 When I saw him leave the cathedral grounds,

 He had the look of serenity, I wanted so badly to know why,

 Perhaps he believed that his voice would rise above the praying rest,